betaflight/betaflight/docs/LedStrip.md

 ### Modes

-#### Battery Warning
+#### Warning

+This mode simply uses the leds to flash when warnings occur.

-This mode simply flashes the LED RED when the battery is low if battery monitoring is enabled.
+* Battery warning flashes the LEDs between red and off when the battery is low if battery monitoring is enabled.
+* Failsafe warning flashes the LEDs between light blue and lime green when failsafe is active.

 #### Flight Mode & Orientation